No products in the cart.

-Over the years, the battle for smartphone supremacy has largely become a two-way fight between Apple and Samsung.
+Over the years, the battle for smartphone supremacy has largely become a two-way fight between Apple and Samsung with the iPhone 7 vs Galaxy S7.
 It’s true that, occasionally, other manufacturers produce devices which outdo both of the giants, but which never seem to catch the public’s imagination.
 Two of the biggest selling models in history, the iPhone 7 and the Galaxy S7 have a long and illustrious heritage.
 But which has benefited most from the evolution of those who have come before?

 Here, we take a look at how they match up in a straight fight.